Operation Omega: Third crossing

 On 6 October 1971, a third crossing was made by a team of two, Gordon Slaven from London and Ellen Connett - Paul Connett's pregnant wife, from Philadelphia.
 They were arrested and tried under the Foreigners Act of 1946.
 They were convicted of unauthorised entry into the country and were sentenced to two years imprisonment.
 The Pakistani press claimed that Operation Omega had been "making deliberate attempts to embarrass the government".

 The pair spent two months of their sentence in jail, before being released after the surrender of the Pakistani army and the beginning of the transition to the new Bangladeshi government.

 Peace activist April Carter wrote that Operation Omega was successful in overcoming illness, equipment malfunction and mistrust from those it was trying to help.
 It delivered food to those at risk before conventional relief agencies could do so, and largely achieved its aims of political resistance to the Pakistani regime.

 Continued relief work

 Operation Omega continued relief efforts into 1973.
 They took aid into Bangladesh and assisted with reconciliation and long-term reconstruction projects, especially in the Bihari community.
 In August 1973, the Operation Omega team decided to stop their direct relief efforts and focus instead on a campaign for a political solution on the Indian subcontinent.

 British surveillance

-An undercover police officer had infiltrated the group under the name "Peter Fredericks".
+During 1971, an undercover police officer infiltrated the pro-Bangladesh independence group in London under the name "Peter Fredericks".